varunwalia/Cricket-Artificial-Umpire/README.md

 ## Cricket-Predictor

 This Django and Machine Learning powered Web app predicts and analyse IPL matches.
-It currently has three working model i.e prediction of a match winner before toss, prediction of expected score of 1st inning at any point of time during the match and prediction of winner, match concluding over during the 2nd inning of the match.
+It currently has two working model i.e prediction of a match winner before toss and prediction of expected score of 1st inning at any point of time during the match.